With season 14 of The Ultimate Fighter

 The TUF franchise did its job on this one, at least according to its own abilities, and its stagnant formula.
 It's the UFC that decided not to go hard in the paint when it came time to push it on fans.
 Maybe that's a consequence of the brewing feud between White and his soon to be ex-TV partners.
 Maybe it's collateral damage from a crazy couple of months worth of events.
 Maybe it's a little of both.

 I just know that this is, on paper, a pretty good fight.
 I was interested when I first heard about the pairing, and I'm interested now.
 I can't say that watching them trade expletives or kick through a couple flimsy cardboard doors on the TUF set did a whole lot to get my heart rate up (after fourteen seasons, I've seen all the meaningless property damage and half-bleeped arguments I can take), but so what?
-It's still an interesting fight, and I still genuinely want to see it.
+It's still an interesting fight, and I still genuinely want to see it.2.
+Bellator's season has come to an end.
+Do you think MMA fans cared?
+What do you think needs to happen to make fans pay attention in 2012?Fowlkes:

 Part of the problem is the Bellator schedule.
 It's cool to have a fight every weekend as the season plows forward, but it also makes it difficult to convince fans that one fight night is bigger or more important than any other.
 Oh, there's a Bellator event on Saturday?
 Well, there'll be another one next Saturday, and the Saturday after that, so no big deal.